 You don’t want to commit yourself to a long-term course, only to find out it’s not for you.
 Determine what you want to achieve with the course.
 Are you hoping to gain a promotion?
 Are you looking for a new career or to improve your job prospects?

 Keep this in mind throughout your course, even when it gets challenging.
 It will help with your long-term motivation and ensure you understand what is expected of you in undertaking this course.

 Use the syllabus to set yourself mini goals that you want to achieve at the end of each unit.
 It will motivate you throughout your course and demonstrate how well you’re progressing.
 Hold yourself accountable for each goal you set.

 Buy yourself something new when you’ve finished a topic, have your favourite snack ready for after a study block or reward yourself with a coffee when you complete a task.
 It will give you the motivation to get the next task done.

 3. Create a study plan

-Putting together a large calendar or plan that incorporates course and personal deadlines will keep you on track with both.
+Putting together a large calendar or plan that incorporates work commitments, course and personal deadlines will keep you on track with both.
 Ensure that you block out a realistic amount of time for each task and leave enough space for breaks to prevent the risk of burning out and losing focus.

 When writing your schedule, try to get ahead of deadlines instead of leaving them to the last minute.
 The earlier you’re able to get your work completed, the less stress you will feel about completing it.